 Tools for estimating differential enrichment of Transposable Elements and other highly repetitive regions

-NOTE Both programs rely on specially curated GTF files, which are not packaged with this software due to their size.
+NOTE TEtranscripts rely on specially curated GTF files, which are not packaged with this software due to their size.
 Please go to our website for instructions to download the curated GTF files.

 TEtranscripts takes RNA-seq (and similar data) and annotates reads to both genes & transposable elements.
 It then performs differential analysis using DESeq.

 Created by Ying Jin, Eric Paniagua, Oliver Tam & Molly Hammell, February 2014

 Copyright (C) 2014-2015 Ying Jin, Eric Paniagua, Oliver Tam & Molly Hammell

 Contact: Ying Jin (firstname.lastname@example.org)

 Python: 2.6.x or 2.7.x (not tested in Python 3.x)

 R: 2.15.x or greater

 DESeq: 1.5.x or greater